 What will help is to (a) connect the person based on their current emotional state, and (b) move them forward with forwarding questions.
 In the retrenchment example, a good way to approach the conversation will be asking the following questions, in this order: “I’m so sorry to hear that.
 What happened?” → “How are you feeling now?” → “What are your plans?” → (and if he wants to look for a job soon) → “What kind of jobs are you looking for?”
 Insert other questions in between, depending on the exchange.

 Another example: Someone just ended a long-term relationship.
 Saying “Cheer up and be happy” right away is insensitive as it downplays the person’s pain.
 Instead, ask questions like “How are you feeling?”, “Are you okay?”, “What happened?”, or “Do you want to talk?” to move them out of their pain.
-While you may have good intentions in telling the person to be happy, it doesn’t help as you are not recognizing their pain.
+While you may have good intentions in telling the person to be happy, it doesn’t help as you are not acknowledging their pain.
+It’s the same as denying their emotion and trying to tell them that their pain is not real, or not justified.
 Put yourself in the person’s shoes and imagine how they feel (tip #1).
 Pace and match the person’s emotional state, rather than trying to rush the conversation to a specific end point.

 How can you apply the above to your relationships today? 🙂